SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 <img src="{{ site.baseurl }}/images/2021-10-26-fda-pfizer-pediatric-pfizer-gruber-1.jpg" width="400" height="218" alt="Pfizer, Gruber: VE = 90.7% (95% CL: 67.7% &ndash; 98.3%)" title="Pfizer, Gruber: VE = 90.7% (95% CL: 67.7% &ndash; 98.3%)" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <img src="{{ site.baseurl }}/images/2021-10-26-fda-pfizer-pediatric-pfizer-gruber-2.jpg" width="400" height="223" alt="Pfizer, Gruber: Beautiful Kaplan-Meier curve" title="Pfizer, Gruber: Beautiful Kaplan-Meier curve" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-The main punchline we got out of it here at Chez Weekend was the vaccine efficacy: 90.7% (spot on with the quick hack we did above to guess the result!), and with a 95% confidence limit of 67.7% &ndash; 98.3%.
+The main punchline we got out of it here at Chez Weekend was the vaccine efficacy: 90.7% (spot on with the quick hack we did above to guess the point estimate of the efficacy!), and with a 95% confidence limit of 67.7% &ndash; 98.3% (pretty close to our estimate above of 70.4% &ndash; 97.1%).
 The confidence interval is much wider than the original clinical trial because of the number of subjects enrolled: about 2250 here, vs about 30,000 in the first trial.
 That's typical once you know a medication is working in one population, to bridge to another population you don't need to re-establish a tight